thisdk/komari/docs/general.md

 For `Key` action:
 - `Positioned` – Determines if the key action is position-dependent.
-- `X / X random range / Y / Adjust / Linked action` – Same as Move Action.
+- `X / X range / Y / Adjust / Linked action` – Same as Move Action.
 - `Key` – The key to press.
 - `Use count` – Number of times to use the key.
+- `Hold for` – Duration (ms) to hold the key.
+- `Holding buffered` – Buffers the hold duration on the last key use count.
+  - Requires `Wait after buffered` enabled and no link key.
+  - Allows holding the key while moving (e.g., Ren class).
+  - Adds the hold duration to `Wait after use` when active.
 - `Has link key` – Enables link key (useful for combo classes).
 - `Queue to front` – For priority actions only.
   - Allows this action to override non-queue-to-front priority actions.